 The Carnot engine is classified as an external combustion engine, as all heat transfers to and from the working fluid take place through the engine wall.
 This engine is noted for its high efficiency compared to steam or internal combustion engines, quiet operation, and the ease with which it can use almost any heat source.

-Here are some of its main characteritics and advantages
+Here are some of its main characteritics and advantages:

-Most steel engines have a thermodynamic limit of 37% (little bit higher for diesel engines).
+High Efficiency Most steel engines have a thermodynamic limit of 37% (little bit higher for diesel engines).
 Even when aided with turbochargers and stock efficiency aids, most engines retain an average efficiency of about 20%.
+Our design allows the output to reach XX% and in theory it could reach a maximum of XX%.
+Practical efficiency depends of temperature level and differences but it’s still higher than actual technologies.
+Waste heat is easily harvested (compared to waste heat from an internal combustion engine) making Carnot engines useful for dual-output heat and power systems

 Multi-Source Engine